zuozhenggh/learning-library/oracle-integration-library/core-competencies/B2B/getting-started/b2b-inbound-x12-ftp/b2b-inbound-x12-ftp.md

 ##	Task	11: Import and Activate the Supplier (Dell Inc) Integration

+We will Import and Activate an Integration Flow which Simulates a Supplier (Dell Inc) Trading Partner to send an Invoice (810) document to a defined FTP location so that host (Acme Corp) can process the Inbound Invoice document.
+This integration accepts an Invoice XML and pushes and 810 Invoice EDI message into a specific directory provided in the xml payload.
+In a real world scenario typically an ERP application (ex.
+ERP Cloud or NetSuite) generates the Receivables Invoice and sends the Invoice document to Acme Corp

 1. Download the [Dell Inc Simulator Integration](files/OUTBOUND_XTP_DELL_INC_01.00.0001.iar)
 2. Import and Activate the Integration with Tracing Enabled.

 ##	Task	12: Testing the B2B Inbound Integration Scenario

 1. Navigate to Integrations.
-Selec the **OutboundEDI-XTP-Dell-Inc**.
+Select the **OutboundEDI-XTP-Dell-Inc**.
 Select **Run** and click on **Test** which will open an Integration Test Console

-Let's use Oracle Integration Test Console to simulate a 810 Invoice EDI message from **Dell Inc** Supplier as per the Usecase described.
-This integration accepts an Invoice XML and pushes and 810 Invoice EDI message into a specific directory provided in the xml payload.
-In a real world scenario typically an ERP application (ex.
-ERP Cloud or Netsuite) generates the Receivables Invoice and sends the Invoice document to Acme Corp
+Let's use Oracle Integration Test Console to simulate a 810 Invoice EDI message from **Dell Inc** Supplier.

 2. Download [Dell Invoice XML](files/DellIncInvoice.xml).
 Copy the xml data and paste it in the body of the request console.
 Before Selecting Test modify the below elements in the supplied XML payload
 	-	InvoiceNumber – ex: XX-INV-DE-0299